ObiWanBonobi/Wordle-Game/README.md

 # Bug fixes

 - When I ran the game after adding a validation for the word input, it kept going to the error that I wasn't using a real word.
 I started trouble shooting and found that I was comparing the user input with my english list.
 However my english list was in lowercase and my input I wanted the word to be in uppercase.
 So I changes the words file so that it returned in uppercase.
+- I noticed that using country names that contained a space weren't working.
+I ended up changing the file to a csv file so that fixed it.
+- I noticed that some of the words in the words file were names and also words that noone will know.
+So I went through the list to delete them.

 <br>